 Lonely adventure.
 Monument to Anna Blaman (2010) Maria Roosen

-Maria Roosen (Oisterwijk, 1957) followed her education at the Academy of Visual Arts in Arnhem.
+Maria Roosen (Oisterwijk, 1957) was educated at the Academy of Visual Arts in Arnhem.
 In the past she has been awarded the Wilhelminaring (2006) and the Singer Prize (2009) for her entire oeuvre.
-Her work is in many museum and company collections in the Netherlands and Belgium.
-In addition to exhibitions, she has also carried out various art assignments for the (semi) public space.
+Her work can be found in many museum and corporate collections in the Netherlands and Belgium.
+In addition to exhibitions, she has also carried out various art commissions for (semi-) public space.